WebBreacher/WhatsMyName/CONTRIBUTING.md

          "known" : ["a list of user accounts that can be used to test", "for user enumeration"], "cat" : "a category for what the site is mainly used for.
 The current categories are found at the top of the JSON", "valid" : "[OPTIONAL] single value of False.
-If it is present and False, then checkers should skip this site", "headers": {"[OPTIONAL] a dictionary of headers that should be passed to a site"}
+If it is present and False, then checkers should skip this site", "protection" : "[OPTIONAL] a list of 1 or more site protections like: captcha, cloudflare, userauth, multiple, other", "headers": {"[OPTIONAL] a dictionary of headers that should be passed to a site"}
       },
       ...